timescale/docs/cloud/customize-configuration.md

 a single service.
 If you require multiple databases, you will need to create a service for each database.
 Another option would be to redesign your table structure.
-Timescale Cloud does not support multiple databases within the same instance to reduce complexity.
+Timescale Cloud does not support multiple databases within the same service to reduce complexity.
 Each database would require its own installation of TimescaleDB, managed independently, which breaks our ability to manage maintenance upgrades for you.
 Supporting multiple databases also adds significant complexity to the UI.
 To keep our services as easy to use as